A Daughter Remembers Her 'Entertainer' Father

 If you look up the name Lyle Talbot on IMDb, you'll find dozens of films and television shows he appeared in, starting with the 1931 short The Nightingale and ending with roles on Newhart and Who's the Boss.
 He made a movie with Bogart before Bogart was a star.
 He worked with child star Shirley Temple, was featured in the Ed Wood cult classics Plan 9 from Outer Space and Glen or Glenda?, and had a recurring role on The Adventures of Ozzie and Harriet as Ozzie's friend and neighbor Joe Randolph.

-Talbot's daughter, Margaret Talbot, a staff writer for The New Yorker, has written a new book about her father's life in show business.
-It's called The Entertainer: Movies, Magic and My Father's Twentieth Century.
+Talbot's daughter, Margaret Talbot, a staff writer for The New Yorker, has written a book about her father's life in show business.
+It's called The Entertainer: Movies, Magic and My Father's Twentieth Century and it's out in paperback this week.
 In writing about her dad's expansive career, she also explores how show business evolved across his era.

 Lyle Talbot began his entertainment career as a member of a touring carnival that also put on theatrical productions.
 His first real break came when he was hired by a traveling hypnotist named MacKnight, where his main role was to have rocks broken on his chest.